protocolbuffers/protocolbuffers.github.io/content/programming-guides/json.md

 in the output.
 Proto3 implicit-presence scalar fields will only appear in the JSON output if they are not set to the default value for that type.

+When representing numerical data in a JSON file, if the number that is is parsed from the wire doesn't fit in the corresponding type, you will get the same effect as if you had cast the number to that type in C++ (for example, if a 64-bit number is read as an int32, it will be truncated to 32 bits).

+The following table shows how data is represented in JSON files.

 <table>
   <tbody>
     <tr>